tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 - [knnspeed](https://www.tonymacx86.com/threads/guide-dell-xps-15-9560-4k-touch-1tb-ssd-32gb-ram-100-adobergb.224486) for providing Combojack, well-explained hot patches and USB-C hotplug solution
 - [bavariancake](https://github.com/bavariancake/XPS9570-macOS) and [LuletterSoul](https://github.com/LuletterSoul/Dell-XPS-15-9570-macOS-Mojave) for providing detailed installation guide and configuration for XPS15-9570
 - And all other authors that mentioned or not mentioned in this repo
+- [xxxza](https://github.com/xxxzc/xps15-9570-macos) this build is porter from his project, big thanks to him